vdrvar/euro2024_nlp_predictor/README.md

 Croatia: 1.49%
 ```

+## Project Conclusion

+The euro2024_nlp_predictor project demonstrates the potential of using NLP and machine learning to analyze football news and predict public sentiment for UEFA Euro 2024.
+The interactive dashboard and sentiment analysis provide valuable insights, but the project is limited by the small transformer model used, necessary for running on a single CPU.
+Stronger results could be achieved with more powerful infrastructure, such as advanced transformer models requiring GPU acceleration.

 ## Contribution
 Contributions to the euro2024_nlp_predictor project are welcome!
 If you have suggestions for improvements or new features, please follow these steps:
 - Fork the repository: Create a fork of this repository on GitHub.